JoshOrndorff/jsrhoxy/README.md

 jsRhoxy
 =====

-Rhoxy is a family of interpreters for the [https://rholang.org/wiki](rholang) programming language (specifically it's simplified syntax).
+Rhoxy is a family of interpreters for the [rholang](https://rholang.org/wiki) programming language (specifically it's simplified syntax).
 This is the javascript implementation.

 This project strives to be a complete but minimal implementation of rholang as well as a learning and exploration tool.

 Right now not much is working, but there is a parser, a tuplespace, and basic comm support.
-Stay tuned for a walkthrough.
+The colab did a code walkthrough on 05 Feb 2019.
+[Part 1](https://youtu.be/Id0kujWyNf4) is on youtube, but Part 2 was lost.

-Tuplespace
+Virtual Machine Architecture
 -------------
 It's likely that the entire tuplespace will be converted to use immutable data structures, but right not the top level entity is a regular javascript object.
 It's also possible that the tuplespace may be re-written in object-oriented typescript.